Troubleshoot MongoDB Atlas

 • Open Nightscout Admin tools.
 If your site doesn’t open jump to Emergency cleanup.

-• Depending on the collection you identified above, choose which of the following you want to cleanup below.
+• Depending on the collection you identified above, choose which of the following you want to cleanup.

 Reports slow loading or timeout